 The sprinkler shall be installed under a smooth, flat ceiling which extends at least over the water collection pans.
-Unless deemed otherwise by FM Approvals, the sprinkler shall be mounted in a smooth, flat wall and supplied with water from a branch line located behind the wall.
+Unless deemed otherwise by the certification agency, the sprinkler shall be mounted in a smooth, flat wall and supplied with water from a branch line located behind the wall.